rachnanair/sales-and-customer-analysis/README.md

 ## 🚦 How to Use

 - Clone or download this repository
-- Open the Tableau workbook
+- Open the Tableau workbook and connect to the DataSource
 - Use the filters, date sliders, and drilldowns to explore insights interactively

 ## 👤 Author